Kanezama/GrabberXyz/README.md

 # GrabberXyz
-Grabber is Free and Will Update Every Week
+Grabber Domain is Free and Will Update Every Week

 😎 Cool Grabber